CPS Technologies Corporation Announces CEO Resignation

-/EIN News/ -- NORTON, Mass., April 21, 2023 (GLOBE NEWSWIRE) -- CPS Technologies Corporation (NASDAQ:CPSH) today announced that Michael McCormack has resigned as president and CEO of the Company.
-Michael McCormack’s resignation is effective April 21, 2023.
+NORTON, Mass., April 21, 2023 (GLOBE NEWSWIRE) -- CPS Technologies Corporation CPSH today announced that Michael McCormack has resigned as president and CEO of the Company.
+Michael McCormack's resignation is effective April 21, 2023.

 Francis Hughes, Chairman of the Board of Directors, commented, "Since joining CPS in January 2021, and becoming president and CEO in July 2021, Michael McCormack has accomplished a great deal in a short period of time.
 Under his direction, the Company achieved record revenues and operating income.
 The Company's product development team has been significantly strengthened and expanded, as have other functions in the Company.
 We are grateful for his service, we will miss him, and wish him well in all aspects of his life."